Paperspace/paperspace-node/scripts.md

 Alternatively, when creating a new machine, you can specify an existing script to be used during startup of the machine.
 See the [machines create](https://paperspace.github.io/paperspace-node/machines.html#.create) docs for info on specifying an existing script to be used by a new machine.

-Note: in the current release, if you want to change the script assigned to an existing machine you need to create a new script and assign the new script to the machine as part of the [scripts create](https://paperspace.github.io/paperspace-node/scripts.html#.create) call.
-(We plan to remove this limitation in the next release.)
+Note: in the Paperspace API v.1.2.0 release, if you want to change the script assigned to an existing machine you need to create a new script and assign the new script to the machine as part of the [scripts create](https://paperspace.github.io/paperspace-node/scripts.html#.create) call.
+(We plan to remove this limitation in a future release.)

 ### Script options

 Scripts are designed to be run during the startup of a machine.
 You can optionally specify that the script should only be run once, through the [scripts create](https://paperspace.github.io/paperspace-node/scripts.html#.create) `runOnce` property.
 A script name and script description field are also provided.
 Use the script description field to make a note of the original script source file name, or other identifying info.
 There is also a field to set the script as `isEnabled` (which defaults to true).
 You can explicitly set `isEnabled` to false to test script creation without actually activating a script to run automatically.

-Note: currently the `isEnabled` property cannot be changed after script creation, but this will be fixed in the next release.
-For now you can just re-create a script with `isEnabled` set to true to get the same effect.
+Note: in the Paperspace API v.1.2.0 release, the `isEnabled` property cannot be changed after script creation.
+(We plan to remove this limitation in a future release.
+For now you can just re-create a script with `isEnabled` set to true to get the same effect.)

 ### Scripts for Linux machines